neondatabase/website/content/docs/manage/projects.md

 ### Delete a project with the API

 The following Neon API method deletes the specified project.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/deleteProject).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Project/deleteProject).

 ```text
 DELETE /projects/{project_id}